SAP application performance

 3 SAP ST04 Database session monitor

 You can use ST04 session monitor to understand current activities of Oracle session.
-This helps to understand the performance of system and applications
+This helps to understand the performance of system and applications3.1 SAP ST04 database session monitor screen

 Figure 6 ST04 database session monitor screen